apache/trafficserver/doc/appendices/faq.en.rst

   open or create log files.

-- Check that logging is enabled by checking the value of the :ts:cv:`proxy.config.log.logging_enabled` variable in :file:`records.config`.
+- Check that logging is enabled by checking the value of the :ts:cv:`proxy.config.log.logging_enabled` variable in :file:`records.yaml`.

 - Check that a log format is enabled.
-In :file:`records.config`, select the standard or custom format by editing variables in the Logging Config section.
+In :file:`records.yaml`, select the standard or custom format by editing variables in the Logging Config section.